 YouTube is a search engine.
 Which means search engine optimization (SEO) matters.

 YouTube’s algorithm takes multiple items into account when selecting videos for search results.
 And the platform provides a number of opportunities to optimize your channel and videos — including video file names, titles, descriptions, and tags.

 YouTuber Graham Cochrane discovers relevant keywords by typing potential keywords into the search bar to see what appears in the autocomplete.
-You can also use free keyword tools like Google Trends and the Google Adwords Keyword Planner.
+You can also use free keyword tools like Google Trends and Google Ads Keyword Planner.

 As the famed copywriter David Ogilvy once wrote, “When you have written your headline, you have spent eighty cents out of your dollar.”
 So whatever you do, pay close attention to your video titles.

 Let’s quickly run through some of the main components: